 From India, Mumbai

-Employees Compensation Act confines the liability of the employer for death or disability during the course of due to employment.
-The diseases due to and related to occupation only will be covered.
-COVID 19 is not an occupational disease and death due to COVID 19 will not come under the purview of the employer.
+Employees' Compensation Act confines the liability of the employer for death or disability occurring during the course of employment.
+Only diseases due to and related to occupation will be covered; COVID-19 is not considered an occupational disease, and death due to COVID-19 will not fall under the employer's responsibility.

-However, if you ask the employees to come to office/ factory despite the instructions given by the government following the provisions of the Disaster Management Act that offices and factories should be closed and employees should be asked to remain at homes and due to this if someone has contracted COVID19 then the employer will be liable and the punishment is imprisonment for one year.
-In case of death or similar happening it shall extend upto 2 years!
+However, if the employer asks employees to come to the office or factory despite government instructions stating that offices and factories should be closed, and employees should stay at home, and if someone contracts COVID-19 as a result, the employer will be held liable.
+The punishment for this offense is imprisonment for one year, which may extend up to two years in the case of death or similar occurrences.

 From India, Kannur